sasikirankaye/Stock_sentiment_analysis_headlines/README.md

 # Classifier Learning
 As most of the research shows that  Random Forest and Naïve Bayes classification algorithms performs good in text classification.
 So, we are considering all three algorithms to classify the text and check each algorithm’s accuracy.
 We can compare all the results such as accuracy, precision, recall and other model evaluation methods.
-All three classification algorithms are implemented and tested using Weka tool.
+All three classification algorithms are implemented and tested.